SELECTION OF QUESTIONS AND ANSWERS

 Karmic cleansing may take a long time.
 But you need not hurry.
 Take your time and enjoy your practice.
 Your problems is that the cleansing is too powerful for comfort.
 You can slow down your practice.

-When I thought to call Sifu for advice, it crossed my mind that may be touching the tongue to the upper gum but a bit inner towards the throat could help.
+When I thought to call Sifu for advice, it crossed my mind that touching the tongue to the upper gum but a bit inner towards the throat could help.
 I was driving then.
 After 10 minutes or so, the dizziness or heaviness went away, and I felt relieved and also very happy, and arrived at my hometown safely and happily.

 My usual practice for the past 2 years consist of 3-Lohan Hands, then 15 minutes of Stance Training which consists of 5 minutes of One-Finger Shooting Zen, 5 minutes of Horse Stance and 5 minutes of Golden Bridge or with arms stretched forward and palm facing down.
 Then, chi flow and standing meditation.